Advertisements in schools in the United States: Media

-Channel One News is a program designed for and broadcast to elementary, middle and high school students.
-It contains commercial advertising.
-Its advertising regulations have changed over the years and currently restrict advertisements related to food and beverages that are inconsistent with their healthy lifestyle initiatives, gambling, motion pictures above PG-13, politics, religion, and tobacco or alcohol products.
+Channel One News was a program designed for and broadcast to elementary, middle and high school students.
+It contained commercial advertising.
+Its advertising regulations changed over the years; they restricted advertisements related to food and beverages that were inconsistent with their healthy lifestyle initiatives, gambling, motion pictures above PG-13, politics, religion, and tobacco or alcohol products.

 Sponsorship

 Sponsorship of school sports teams and fields or stadiums is common.
 Many high school teams have received uniforms, shoes, and funding for upkeep of their stadiums or fields in exchange for naming rights or the team wearing the sponsor's logo.
 Companies will also offer discounts to the team members they are sponsoring as a way to push sales.

 Sponsorship also comes in the form of funds given to have the company's logo put on report cards and supply lists.
 Companies know back-to-school time is a great time to increase profit.
 By putting their marketing material on school supply lists it encourages parents to shop at their stores instead of others.